tenzindorji/basic_linux/README.md

 pstree command gives hierachy of process initiated.
 In linux, init process is first process created with process ID 1

 dmesg command to list boot loader logs /var/log

+how SSH key works?

+secure shell - cryptographic network protocol used for accessing remote server ssh uses a Asymmetric Cipher (Public and private key pair) cipher is algorithm performing encryption and decryption there are many encryption method(rsa, dsa, ed25519) Public key is used for encrypting data and private key is used for decrypting the data

+copy public key to remote server: ssh-copy-id - ~/.ssh/id_rsa_pub tdorji@x.x.x.x or scp

+known_hosts # stores server's public key in the user computer and remembers the server.
+If the server is recreated, it will showing warning. authorized_keys # exist on server side.
+The private key is kept on the computer you log in from, while the public key is stored on the .ssh/authorized_keys file on all the severs you want to log in to.

+ssh-keygen  #command to generate ssh key pair

+can change the login behavior in the file /etc/ssh/ssh_config  /etc/ssh/sshd_config Save all the host details in ~/.ssh/config

+Type of files in Linux:
+1 - : regular file
+2 d : directory
+3 c : character device file:  ls -ld /dev/vmmon Character and block device files allow users and programs to communicate with hardware peripheral devices.
+4 b : block device file: ls ld /dev/sda  Block devices are similar to character devices.
+They mostly govern hardware as hard drives, memory, etc
+5 s : local socket: ls -ld /dev/log file Local domain sockets are used for communication between processes.
+Generally, they are used by services such as X    windows,  syslog and et
+6 p : named pipe: Similarly as Local sockets, named pipes allow communication between two local processes.
+They can be created by the mknod command and removed with the rm command.
+7 l : symbolic link

+Process and thread:

 Kill hung Chef process: